deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 being optional, we're already a long way into achieving backwards and forwards compatibility.
 There were however some other aspects of the format that needed to be enforced in some way.

-The Protobuf documentation outlines the [rules for updating messages](https://developers.google .com/protocol-buffers/docs/proto3#updating).
+The Protobuf documentation outlines the [rules for updating messages](https://developers.google.com/protocol-buffers/docs/proto3#updating).
 A summary of those concepts in relation to stream producers and consumers follows.

 ### Protobuf Properties That Support Forwards Compatibility
-Forwards compatibility means that consumers can read data produced from a client which is using a later version of the schema than that consumer.
+Forwards compatibility means that consumers can read data produced from a client using a later version of the schema than that consumer.
 In the case where a new field is added to a Protobuf message, the message will be decoded by the consumer but it will have no knowledge of that new field until it moves to the later version.